 These almond flour Paleo scones are quick to make and are filled with your favorite dried fruits and seeds and are extra good topped with some butter and jelly.

-These scones are part of both British and Irish food, often made for teatime… Aa (sigh), teatime!
+These treats are part of both British and Irish food, often made for teatime… Aa (sigh), teatime!

 I do love afternoon tea.
 I don’t mean I love tea (the drink) itself, but I do have a strange fascination with this English tradition.
 I love the beautiful tearooms where others can enjoy a lovely cup of tea, served in fine and delicate porcelain cups and with those funny little milk pots.

-Scones are usually made of wheat, or barley, or oatmeal, with baking powder as a leavening agent, and are baked on sheet pans.
-Plain scones, without adding fruit or any filling, are lightly sweetened, airy and just a bit crusty on the surface.
+They are usually made of wheat, or barley, or oatmeal, with baking powder as a leavening agent, and are baked on sheet pans.
+Plain ones, without adding fruit or any filling, are lightly sweetened, airy and just a bit crusty on the surface.
 However, they may also be savory and contain raisins, currants or cheese, among others ingredients.

 In Britain, a family member is often the one who secretly holds the “best” and most-treasured recipe, rather than simply following from a cookbook recipe.
-In my case, since my family is not British and I wanted to make Paleo scones, I used a recipe from the book Paleo Cooking from Elana’s Pantry as a starting point.
+In my case, since my family is not British and I wanted to make them Paleo, I used a recipe from the book Paleo Cooking from Elana’s Pantry as a starting point.

 I felt like filling them with some kind of fruit, so I added to mine dried cranberries, dried apricots, and sunflowers seeds.
 Feel free to fill them with any ingredient you desire, just remember that, depending on the ingredient you add, you will need to vary the amount of honey you add.

 Another alteration from her recipe is the size.
-I like to think of mine as mini-scones so I have more, but smaller scones.
+I like to think of mine as mini’s so I have more but smaller ones.
 A normal scone size is 1.5″ (3.5 cm) tall and 2″-2.5″ (5 cm) in diameter.
-If you want to make them this big, double amounts or take into account that this recipe will only make 4 scones.
+If you want to make them this big, double amounts or take into account that this recipe will only make 4.

 The recipe couldn’t be easier and the method is surprisingly quick.
-You could make a batch of scones if some guest shows up unannounced to your home and you’ll look like the best host.
+You could make a batch if some guest shows up unannounced to your home and you’ll look like the best host.

-Are you going to try these scones?
+Are you going to try these?
 Let me know if you try them and what you think of them!